BJLIYANLIANG/blockchain_presentation/README.md

-# blockchain_presentation
+# Blockchain Presentation

-Presentation on blockchains for data science
+This is an introductory presentation on blockchains for data science.
+Many thanks to Chris Williams for perparing the initial version of these slides.